nexusformat/definitions/manual/source/examples/code_napi.rst

 +++++++++++++++++++++++++++++++++++++++

-.. note:: This example uses the signal/axes attributes applied to the data field, as described in :ref:`Design-Linking-ByName`.
+.. note:: This example uses the signal/axes attributes applied to the data field, as described in :ref:`Design-FindPlottable-ByName`.
-   New code should use the method described in :ref:`Design-Linking-NIAC2014`.
+   New code should use the method described in :ref:`Design-FindPlottable-NIAC2014`.

 .. literalinclude:: napi-example.c
     :tab-width: 4